capjamesg/webmention-receiver/README.md

 Please refer to the IndieWeb wiki [Vouch](https://indieweb.org/Vouch) page for more information on how to send and receive a Vouch.

-To configure Vouch, you will need to add all of the domains you trust to the `approved_domains.txt` file.
+To configure Vouch, you will need to add all of the domains you trust to the your vouch list on the /vouch web page.
 These are domains from whom you will accept a vouch so long as the "vouch" URL the sender specifies links to your blog.
-This file should be placed in the same folder as your RSS_DIRECTORY environment variable.

-The `approved_domains.txt` file should contain one domain per line, such as:

-    indieweb.org
-    spec.indieweb.org

-Protocols should not be included in your approved domains list.
+### Sending a webmention with vouch

 To send a Vouch webmention, you can specify an optional "Vouch" URL when you go to send a webmention.
 If one is not specified, a vouch is not sent with your webmention.
 Please note that not all webmention receivers will accept a vouch.
 Vouch is a separate specification.
 The Webmention spec does not require a receiver to implement Vouch support to be compliant with the spec.